 Grady Memorial Hospital, a Level I Trauma and safety net hospital,

 The Atlanta VA Medical Center, as well as specialty hospitals and practices,

 The Good Samaritan Health Center, the Healing Clinic and many other community volunteer sites

 The fields, packing sheds, migrant worker camps in South Georgia

-Our Department at Emory has residency training programs in Family Medicine, Preventive Medicine, and Physician Assistant.
+Our Department at Emory has medical residency training programs in Family Medicine, Preventive Medicine.
 The entry-level Physician Assistant Program is ranked 4th among graduate PA Programs in the nation by US News and World Report, and offers a dual degree option.
-Our Family Medicine division provides learning opportunities in ambulatory primary care for the Emory medical students.
+Our Family Medicine division provides learning opportunities in ambulatory primary care for the Emory medical and other health professions students.
 In addition, our department, in partnership with other Emory departments and affiliates, offers Physician Assistant postgraduate education programs in Critical Care, Urology,Cardiothoracic Surgery, and Primary Care in Patient Centered Medical Home.
 The Family Medicine division offers a faculty development fellowship.